 We stopped in the meat portion of the market to talk about the meats available in Athens.
 Being from the states, it was hard to see all the raw meats in intense heat piled in heaps with insects buzzing around.
 They also had horses heads displayed on ice.
 Eek!

 Our group was led inside Epirus Tavern to share a stew, made with vegetables similar to ratatouille, and fried anchovies, which most of our group politely declined.
 The vegetables in the stew were extremely tasty, smothered in an olive oil sauce, that was quickly sopped up by the doughy bread they provided us.
 The meal with complimented with local white wine.

 Interesting: We tracked down a police officer and asked for directions.
 Jo and I were about a 45 minute walk away from our destination, so we set out walking across the city of Athens.
-I called the phone number provided to me in my email confirmation and spoke with a lady who was helpful and already knew that we had not shown up for our tour.
+I called the phone number provided to me in my email confirmation.
+A lady answered who was helpful and already knew that we had not shown up for our tour.
 She gave us the direct phone number of our guide, who told us where to meet and would wait for us there.
-That is very impressive in my book for the company’s main contact to have that much information so timely and on a weekend day.
-Color me impressed Athens Food Tour!
+It is very impressive in my book for the company’s main contact to have that much information so timely and on a weekend day.
+Color me impressed, Athens Food Tour!

 Though this tour was comped for my friend and I, opinions and reviews are solely my own and unbiased.

 Read more of our posts about Greece: